alfaaarex/awesome-tweaks/README.md

 **Supported Platforms:** Windows

-**Description** Free and open-source software that allows users to set animated desktop wallpapers and screensavers.
+**Description:** Free and open-source software that allows users to set animated desktop wallpapers and screensavers.

 **Installation:** Download it from the [repo](https://github.com/rocksdanister/lively)